mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

 on the number of available free registrations, which likely requires an assessment of eligibility, can cause unfairness and negatively impact openness which should be considered seriously in any LLC decision.
-As such, this document defines the principle of free participation but leaves room for choices in the implementation.
+As such, this document defines the principle of free participation but leaves room for choices in the implementation by the LLC.
 Specifically, it cannot provide guidance on appropriate measures against misuse as any measures need to be adapted to the specific problem in a specific situation in order to minimise both the financial risk as well as its impact on openness and inclusivity.